react-container-query/react-container-query/README.md

 ## Disclaimer

-I am providing code in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code is from me and not from my employer (Facebook).
+This code in this repository is provided under an open source license.
+It's provided by the individuals who contribute to the project in their personal capacity, not by any of their employers.

 ## API